 Parking charges in 2021 will be £10 per vehicle per day – CASH only (Friday & Saturday).
-Vehicles towing trailers are permitted free of charge when actually towing trailers i.e. if the towing vehicle leaves and re-enters you will be asked to pay.
+Vehicles towing trailers are permitted free of charge and will be given a Towing Vehicle card to complete with their registration number for re-entry of that particular vehicle at a later time.
+These Towing Vehicle cards are not transferrable.
 Parking charges will be applied to vehicles with boats on roof-racks.
 Pre-booking of parking is NOT required.

 Competitor vehicular access to Remenham Riverside (boating area) is not permitted AT ANY time.
 Please remove all boats from the boating area following completion of racing on Saturday.
 Any boats remaining beyond this time shall be removed.
 Please note that security is not provided at any time (including overnight) and vehicles and equipment are left at competitors own risk.

 Car & trailer parking is not available at Upper Thames Rowing Club at any time before or during Henley Masters Regatta 2021.